Las Comadres gallery

 Mari “Mud” Hawkes, Ceramic Artist

-Mary is a long time potter who studied at the Wilmington Delaware Ceramic Art Center and has recently been dabbling in welding.
+Mary is a long time potter who studied at the Wilmington Delaware Ceramic Art Center.
 Her work includes functional pottery (mugs, bowls, whimisical plates), raku-fired vessels (an organic art form) and horseshoe animal creations.
 Perhaps her attraction to fire comes from being a Leo, a fire sign.

 Debbie Schulze, Fabric Artist